Texas and Michigan officials say they didn't know water, soil from Ohio train wreck would be transported into their jurisdictions

 "It's a very real problem, we were told yesterday the materials were coming only to learn today they've been here for a week," Judge Lina Hidalgo said Thursday.

-Contaminated soil from the derailment site is being taken to the US Ecology Wayne Disposal in Belleville, Michigan, US Rep. Debbie Dingell of Michigan said Friday.
+Contaminated soil from the derailment site was being taken to the US Ecology Wayne Disposal in Belleville, Michigan, US Rep. Debbie Dingell of Michigan said Friday.

-"We were not given a heads up on this reported action," Dingell said in a news release on Friday.
-"Our priority is to always keep the people we represent safe."
+She told CNN's Fredricka Whitfield on Saturday that neither she nor Michigan Gov. Gretchen Whitmer were aware of plans for toxic waste to be delivered to disposal sites in her district.

+"I called everybody," Dingell said, "Nobody had really been given a heads up that they were coming here."

 Ohio Gov. Mike DeWine said 4,832 cubic yards of soil have been removed from the ground in East Palestine and about six truckloads were on the way to Michigan.